 Keen angler program

-The Keen Angler Program collects fish skeletons (frames) from recreational fishers to monitor the status of fish stocks.
-Fisheries Queensland uses the biological information from these fish frames (and other information provided by recreational and commercial fishers) to assess fish stock health and help evaluate the effectiveness of fisheries management arrangements.
+Fisheries Queensland uses the biological information from these fish frames (and other information provided by recreational and commercial fishers) to assess the status of fish stocks and help evaluate the effectiveness of fisheries management arrangements.

 Find out more about our monitoring programs.